 Q: I am eight months short of being "vested" in Enron's Saving Plan.
 Am or will I be 100% invested before July 2002?

 A: Vesting under the Enron Corp.
 Savings Plan will continue according to the plan provisions.
 There are no current plans to change the Enron Corp.
 Savings Plan vesting rules prior to merger.
-The current vesting rule requirement is 12 months of service.
+The current vesting rule requirement for a year of credited vesting service is 12 months of service from your employment commencement date.
+However, a participant in the Plan becomes 100% vested in his or her Company Contribution Account (i) upon attainment of his or her normal retirement date while employed by an Enron company, (ii) upon termination while totally and permanently disabled, (iii) upon death during employment, or upon involuntary termination, according to provisions of the Plan.

 ----------